dailymycode/phishguardian/README.md

 To use the Gemini model, you'll need an API key.

-1. Get a free API key from [Google AI Studio](https://makersuite.google.com/app).
+1. Get a free API key from (https://ai.google.dev/gemini-api/docs?hl=en).
 2. In your project root directory, create a `.env` file and add the following line:

 ## ▶️ Run the App

 After installing the dependencies and setting up your API key, you can start the application with the following command:

 streamlit run app.py